SophieDufrane/PP1_My_Website/README.md

 This website's purpose is to display my work as a full-stack developer, with a brief presentation, a skills set summary (at the moment, based on the Code Institute programme syllabus), a portfolio and a contact page with a form to get in touch.

-The "users" targeted with this website are recruiters, employers and also the web-development community.
+The users targeted with this website are recruiters, employers and also the web-development community.

 ![Responsive Mockup](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_mockup.png)